Canonical normal form: Minterms

-For a boolean function of $n$ variables ${x_1,\dots,x_n}$, a product term in which each of the $n$ variables appears once (either in its complemented or uncomplemented form) is called a minterm.
-Thus, a minterm is a logical expression of n variables that employs only the complement operator and the conjunction operator.
+For a boolean function of $n$ variables ${x_1,\dots,x_n}$, a minterm is a product term in which each of the $n$ variables appears exactly once (either in its complemented or uncomplemented form).
+Thus, a minterm is a logical expression of n variables that employs only the complement operator and the conjunction operator (logical AND).
+A minterm gives a true value for just one combination of the input variables, the minimum nontrivial amount.
+For example, a b' c, is true only when a and c both are true and b is false—the input arrangement where a = 1, b = 0, c = 1 results in 1.